MarceloAndresMendoza/nodemailer-server/readme.md

 ```
 If not, you can install it via [nvm](https://github.com/nvm-sh/nvm)

-After installing it, you should restart the terminal or run
+After installing nvm, you should restart the terminal or run
 ```bash
 source ~/.bashrc
 ```
+ Then install node/npm as nvm's repo instructions.

 ### Running the Script
 To run the installation script, execute the following command: